2 year old • Male • lbs

-Caesar Augustus is a handsome, sturdy little fellow with a shiny black coat and tan and white markings.
+Caesar Augustus is a handsome, sturdy little fellow, 14 pounds (2.25 years old), with a shiny black coat and tan and white markings.

-Boots is a slender boy with long legs and tan boots.
+Boots is a slender 17-lb boy (1.5 years old) with long legs and tan boots.
 He has a smooth, sleek black coat with assorted smudges of tan and white, and adorable flop-over ears.

-Devastatingly debonair duo seeks sympathetic singleton (wonderful woman only who is home for a good part of the day, with no other animals) for a lifetime commitment.
-Father-and-son bachelors are waiting for their special person, upon whom they can shower their devotion and entertain with their antics.
-These easy-to-care-for fellows adore each other and spend quite a lot of time cuddling and lying side by side.
+Devastatingly debonair duo seeks wonderful adult(s) who are home for a good part of the day, with no other animals.
+Father-and-son bachelors are waiting for their special family, upon whom they can shower their devotion and entertain with their antics.
+These easy-to-care-for fellows absolutely adore each other, and spend quite a lot of time cuddling and lying side by side (see photos below).
 Outdoors, they particularly like to indulge in sports (running, wrestling, chasing balls) in their own fenced-in yard.
 Then they're ready to come in to spend a loving and companionable time with their person.
 As they are not good on a leash and they can get plenty of exercise in the yard, Caesar and Boots are perfect for those who don't relish dog walking!
 They do request a personal space of their own where they can retire to, should their person choose to enjoy the company of guests.
-Get your application in now to avoid missing this opportunity at a lifetime of double devotion!
+Get your application in now to avoid missing this opportunity of double devotion!

-Although Caesar is cautious of visitors, he is a confident and clever little dog, and will give people a chance if they come bearing small treats.
+Although Caesar is slightly cautious of new visitors, he is a confident and clever little dog, and as long as you have a small treat in hand, he will gladly come take one or two. . . .

 Both Caesar Augustus and Boots are healthy, up-to-date on vaccinations, microchipped, neutered, and heartworm negative.